swonh/SDMP/README.md

 If you need help, please [open a GitHub issue](https://github.com/swonh/SDMP/issues/new).

-## Discussions

-If you would like to discuss solving problems in your industry (manufacturing, logistics, etc.), please contact us.

-Contact: swonhong.github@gmail.com

 ## Collaborations

 We welcome collaborators!
 If you want to work with us to improve and expand our software, please contact us!
 (You can also submit a pull request directly.)